IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 ## Step 12: Deploy the Compute and Service Resources

-Your `main.tf` file is now complete with all compute, load balancing, and storage resources.
+Your Terraform files are now complete with all compute, load balancing, and storage resources.
 Let's deploy them.

 1. **Run `terraform init`**